Stabilizing Non-Abelian Topological Order against Heralded Noise via Local Lindbladian Dynamics: Warm-up: Self-correcting 2d Toric code with heralded noise

-In contrast, the absorbing state is the unique \emph{dead state} for the flags: when the flag density is $1$, none of our correction operations can act on any sites and the dynamics consequently no longer acts on the flags.
+In contrast, the absorbing state is the unique \emph{dead state} for the flags: when the flag density is $1$, none of our correction operations can act on any sites, and the dynamics consequently no longer acts on the flags.
+Once the flags enter the absorbing state, they can not leave this configuration via any of the dynamical processes.
 In this state, since all the correction jump operators vanish identically, the qubits evolve under the depolarizing channel and the dynamics leads to a maximally mixed steady state.
 This is evident in Fig.~\ref{fig:TC-MC-dynamics}(a), which shows that the stabilizer defect density in this phase saturates to $1/2$.
 All encoded information is consequently lost, as is evident from the fact that the probability of logical flips saturates to $1-\frac{1}{2^2}=0.75$ since the decoder returns all possible outcomes with equal probability.

 In the partially $X$-active ($Z$-active) phase, only $Z$ (only $X$) flags have proliferated.
 Thus, our correction protocol no longer corrects $Z$ ($X$) errors, but remains effective on $X$ ($Z$) errors.
 One manifestation of this is that only logical $Z$ (logical $X$) information is protected in the steady-state, as shown in Fig.~\ref{fig:TC-MC-dynamics}(b) and (c).
 Each of these phases thus represents a {\it classical} memory, in which the information encoded in only one type of logical operator is dynamically protected.
-These phases represent intrinsically mixed topological phases which cannot be realized in the ground-states of 2d local gapped Hamiltonians~\cite{sohal2024imto,zhang2024} since they cannot be two-way channel connected to the trivial state on the 2-torus (even though are two-way channel connected on the infinite plane).
+These phases represent intrinsically mixed topological phases which cannot be realized in the ground-states of 2d local gapped Hamiltonians~\cite{sohal2024imto,zhang2024} since they cannot be two-way channel connected to the trivial state on the 2-torus (even though they are two-way channel connected on the infinite plane).